← Back to all guidesIncome Tax

 I'm self-employed.
 Do the same changes apply?
 Most changes apply to self-employed people too — the standard rate band increase, USC rate cut, and the increase in the Personal and Earned Income Credits all benefit the self-employed.
 However, the changes take effect when you file your Form 11 for 2025, rather than through monthly payroll.

 Are there any changes to mortgage interest relief in Budget 2025?
-The temporary Mortgage Interest Tax Relief scheme, introduced in Budget 2024 for homeowners whose mortgage balance was between €80,000 and €500,000 in 2022, was extended for 2025.
+Yes — the temporary Mortgage Interest Tax Relief scheme, introduced in Budget 2024 for homeowners whose mortgage balance was between €80,000 and €500,000 at 31 December 2022, was extended by one year in Budget 2025, so relief on interest paid in 2024 can be claimed in 2025.
 It is worth up to €1,250 per property.
+(Budget 2026 later extended it again, at a reduced cap of €625 for the final year.)
 Check Revenue.ie for eligibility details.

 This article is for informational and estimation purposes only.
 It does not constitute professional tax advice.
 Tax rules can change.
 Always check Revenue.ie for the latest figures or consult a qualified tax advisor for your specific situation.